ARM-software/Arm-2D/README.md

 **Position in Ecosystem:**

-- **Focus on low-level** and works as **a hardware abstraction layer** for 2.5D image processing
+- **Focus on low-level** and works as **a hardware abstraction layer** for 2.5D image processing.
 - **Arm-2D is NOT a GUI.**
   - No content creation, complex shape drawing or Scalable Vector Graphics (SVG) support
-- **Provide conveniences for Arm eco-partners to create value through differentiation**
+- **Provide conveniences for Arm eco-partners to create value through differentiation.**
-  - Provide the default implementation for commonly used 2.5D operations and **enable 3rd-parties to accelerate application-specific algorithms**
+  - Provide the default implementation for commonly used 2.5D operations and **enable 3rd-parties to accelerate application-specific algorithms.**

 **Current Focus and Objectives:**

 - **Help industry partners with technology adoption**
   - Guidance for integration of Arm-2D into graphic stacks
-- **Optimization for ultra-small memory footprint**
+- **Optimisation for ultra-small memory footprint**
-  - Enable existing Cortex-M processors to use modernized GUI with no or few cost increases.
+  - Enable existing Cortex-M processors to use modernised GUI with no or few cost increases.
   - Helping customers to cost-down

 ## Key Messages for You